Sotensional/Active-Inference-Theory-Wiki/content/About/Color-coding the Graph View.md

 </tr>
 </table>

 The typology of sentences used here was developed in my master thesis.
+The classes Assumptions, Derivations and Relational where clamped to a class of sentences that disambiguate or relate other sentences.
+Interestingly I couldn't seem to find a clear short name for this class.